NevTrace-org/Easy-Connect/README.md

 **We're confident that the proposal will be interesting for Qubic**, and that we can develop an initial commercial version of Easy Connect thanks to the Qubic Incubation Program.

-Furthermore, **we confirm our willingness to maintain and evolve the Easy Connect solution** beyond the scope defined in this proposal, **in case we receive the necessary funding** through Qubic's grant programs or other funding alternatives.
+Finally, **we confirm our commitment to maintaining and operating the Easy Connect solution after the completion of the project funded by the incubation program**.
+However, additional funding will be required if revenues from its commercialization do not cover the costs, either through Qubic's grant programs or other financing alternatives.